 |Map of Clearing Bataan February 12-21, 1945

 Depicts U. S. Army liberation of Bataan Peninsula on Luzon and Corregidor Island.
 On February 12, 1945 the hatched line indicates 152nd Infantry advancing eastward from Olongapo and the 149th Infantry advancing westward from Balsic linked up, isolating the Japanese on the Bataan Peninsula.
 Meanwhile, on February 12, 1945 the "East Force" black solid line indicates their advance to Orani then southward along the eastern coast and by February 16, 1945 reached Limay.
 On February 14, 1945 "South Force" made an amphibious landing inside Mariveles Harbor at Mariveles and split with one group advancing to the northeast and by February 18, 1945 reached Limay with another advance to the northwest along a trail to Bagac by February 21, 1945.
-On February 16, 1945 paratrooper drop by the 503rd
+Meanwhile on February 16, 1945 paratrooper drop by the 503rd

 Parachute Regiment (503rd PIR) onto Corregidor and simultaneous amphibious landing of the 34th Infantry